camstutz/vivado-workflow/doc/coding_guidelines.md

 ## Formating

 * Avoid too long lines.
-80 charcters is a good indication, but sometimes this is not applicable, e.g. file formats that do not allow multi-line commands.
+80 characters is a good indication, but sometimes this is not applicable, e.g. file formats that do not allow multi-line commands.
 * Use SPACE for indention.
 Number of spaces: 2
-* Everything should be written by small letter, i.e. signals, variables, key words, etc.
+* Everything should be written by small letters, i.e. signals, variables, keywords, etc.
 * Exception: CAPITAL LETTERS are used for constants and generics.
 * Underscores \'\_\' should be used to separate words in identifiers, i.e. camel\_casing.
 This facilitates read identifiers easily even when the identifier gets converted to small letters, e.g. simulation tools.
 * For declarations, instantiations, and mappings use one line for each signal or generic.
-* vertically align separation characters of:
+* Vertically align separation characters of:
   + interface declarations
   + signal declarations
   + signal assignments